cncoulter/Transcription-The-Plays-of-Roswitha/Compiled/The Plays of Roswitha.md

 ANTONY.
 It was she who called you!

 PAPHNUTIUS.
 Brother Antony, it was God who called me.
-My disciples opposed me; nevertheless I went to the town to see Thais and wresde with the demon.
+My disciples opposed me; nevertheless I went to the town to see Thais and wrestle with the demon.

 ANTONY.
 A perilous enterprise.